Your First Home Recording Studio Setup

 You may be asking, “Why is he giving us this whole story”?
 The thing here is that I want you to know that I just learned a lot about podcasting and home studio recording setup and yes it takes time and patience to perfect the art of music and sound.

 Social media has become the greatest place to showcase our capabilities.
-That’s why you will see everyone wants to go live, either on the phone or from a home studio setup.
+That’s why you will see everyone this days wants to go live, either on the phone or from a home studio setup.
 I will be focusing on those people who desire to do professional podcasting and music recording without breaking their leg.
 Whenever you see people do pro podcasting or streaming online, you may wonder how they achieve that.
-I will be shedding some light on what equipments you will need to have a decent podcasting or decent home recording.
+I will be shedding some light on what equipment you will need to have a decent podcasting or decent home recording.

 Deciding on the reason why you are getting into home recording or podcasting is the first step to setting realistic goals for you to achieve in this area.
 People who get the best results are those who know why they are setting up a podcast or a home studio.
 Most music bands I have met have some sort of a home studio recording bundle like the PreSonus AudioBox 96Ultimate Bundle or the Focusrite Scarlett Solo Studio 3rd Gen Recording Bundle which they use to mix and master the pieces of music they performed in their shows.
 The final mix of audio can either be sent to a music producer or to a mastering Engineer who will breathe some life into the mix.
 People who do simple podcasting from their pc to get more followers on either Facebook or Instagram usually need a very simple setup - a USB microphone like AKG LyraUltra-HD Multimode USB Microphone or a Rode NT-USB Microphone.
 You can find a variety of USB microphones by clicking here.
 You need to learn how to download and install recording software from the internet.
 We have a lot of free recording software online like Garage Band, Audacity, Cakewalk, or get a licensed professional software like Steinberg Cubase, Studio One, Protools, or Logic Pro X.

-The quality of your home studio depends on the types of equipment and your room acoustics.
+The quality of your home studio depends on the types of equipment you have and your room acoustics.
 Home recording studios I have seen around are based on the availability of space.
 People have become more creative on how to bring a big studio setup into their homes.
 I used to struggle a lot on how to get the best drum kit in my song.
 With the introduction of Virtual Studio Technology & Plugins, home recording has been made easier.
 All you need to start is with a midi controller, recording software like Cubase 10 music creation software, a Rode NT1-A Cardioid Condenser Microphone and the accessories.
 Learning to record your basic demos using some drum loops, guitars and virtual synths may be exactly what’s needed to attract the attention necessary to move your career forward.
 Remember, you can always invest more later on as your recording knowledge and skills expand.

 For your home studio to sound great, you will need to find the best available distraction-free environment.
 My first home studio was in a hired room in a villa in Deira, Dubai.
 My gear was very simple and basic - a Shure-SM58 Cardioid Dynamic Vocal Microphone and an M-Audio audio interface.
 I started with Cubase 5 recording software and several VST instruments.
 My challenge was kids playing outside while my session was going on.
 To some people, the garage at your house may be the biggest space available and seem like a natural location to set up your home studio.
 But if your roommates have to use it every weekend to do laundry or work on their cars, you might want to find an alternate space that is more isolated and quiet.
 Remember that normal sounds (doorbell, a ringing phone, bathroom fan, adjacent stairs) can become annoying when you’re in the midst of a perfect take of your new song.
 Dynamic microphones are best for areas with lots of distractions during recording.
 Be careful not to buy a microphone just because everyone is buying.
 Each microphone has its purpose and where it best suited.
 I made one blunder when I was trying to expand my home studio.
 The mistake I did was to buy a large-diaphragm condenser microphone to be used in the garage.
 I never thought about the kids, playing outside, and other distractions.